Marne-la-Vallée–Chessy station: Situation

 There are direct TGV services to, among others, Bordeaux, Marseille, Nice, Lyon, Rennes, Lille, Nantes, Limoges, Toulouse, Montpellier, Orléans, Grenoble, Brussels, and Frankfurt.
 On 29 June 1996, Eurostar began direct services from London Waterloo.
 Marne-la-Vallée–Chessy is also the rail head used for Paris by Ouigo services.
 Passengers can travel by TGV from Charles de Gaulle Airport TGV station to this station in less than 10 minutes.

 The station has a UK National Rail station code of MCK because it is part of the Eurostar network, although Eurostar is not part of National Rail.
 As Marne-la-Vallée – Chessy is a Eurostar station, it houses Eurostar check-in areas and border control booths operated by the French Border Police and Customs in a dedicated area on the 2nd floor of the station.
 Passengers went through UK immigration and customs checks at their arrival station in the UK.

-Eurostar services from the UK to the station were suspended in June 2023, due to complications over new rules with post-Brexit border controls, and are expected not to operate for at least the rest of 2023.
+Eurostar services from the UK to the station were suspended in June 2023, due to complications over new rules with post-Brexit border controls, and have not started since.
 However, passengers can book tickets through Eurostar with a connection at Lille-Europe station.